mattuttis/assignment1/README.md

 # Weather service assignment

 Service enabling to lookup weather information and have the result persisted in a database.
+The service will use an API from the Open Weather API (https://openweathermap.org/).
+Before you can use the service, you'll first have to request an API key (https://openweathermap.org/appid).

 # Starting the service